UK Subs (1976-present): a Punk band from London, UK.

 In 1990, seeking better sales, another line-up was recruited by Harper with Alan Lee (guitar), Flea Dave Farrelly (bass) and Matthew McCoy (bass).
 Mad Cow Fever (1991) was a moderate success despite not making the charts.
-Normal service was indeed resumed with Normal Service Resumed (1993) failing any significant headway outside of the die-hard fans, followed by Occupied (1996) and Quintessentials (1997).
+Normal service was indeed resumed with Normal Service Resumed (1993) failing any significant headway outside of the die-hard fans.
+Occupied (1996) and Quintessentials (1997) would then follow.

-Despite the relative un-success the UK Subs have demonstrated on paper they have managed to maintain their core fan support and have become one of the infamous names of punk.
+Despite the relative unsuccess the UK Subs have demonstrated on paper they have managed to maintain their core fan support and have become one of the infamous names of punkrock rock.

 Footnote: Charlie Harper attempted a self-named side project from 1980 - 1983 resulting in one album Stolen Property in 1982.